OCCUPATIONAL HEALTH AND SAFETY

 “The integration of occupational health and safety into all work processes was, is, and remains a fundamental duty of the management and all employees across the Fraport Group.
 Occupational safety supports personal wellbeing by preventing accidents and work-related illnesses, and also plays a proven role in our financial success.
 The management in particular must lead and live safe and healthy practices.
 Our staff take personal responsibility and contribute towards our corporate success through their awareness and implementation of occupational health and safety practices.”

-Julia Kranenberg, Executive Board Member and Executive Director Labor Relations
+Julia Kranenberg, Executive Board and Executive Director Labor Relations

 Group health and safety